 - The external temperatures reached 40°C, the internal operating temperature was 22°C and the roof working temperatures exceeded 50°C.

 - We were required to work in high levels of humidity.

-We began by removing all traces of the silicon adhesive and aluminium backed bitumen tape.
+We began by removing all traces of the silicone adhesive and aluminium-backed bitumen tape.
 The panels were cleaned and primed, whilst all accessible joints and voids were in-filled and sealed to create a smooth, seamless and waterproof joint with the properties of a 520% elongation to counteract any roof movement.
+Corrosion Areas